mildsauce45/UPF/README.md

 WPF, so I decided to give it a shot creating something along those lines.
 The is a first pass attempt and is lacking many of the niceties of the WPF framework, most notably templating and data binding, but it solves my basic needs for the moment.

-### Needed Improvements
+### Next Up

-These things I'll actually need for my current projects.

-* Invalidate Layout - Recalculate/redraw when properties change (simple one way databinding)
+* XAML-like markup - Much of WPF's ease of use comes from this and it would be nice to have

 ### Future Improvements

-* Full fledged data binding - Not necessary right now as I have no need for even simple text input boxes, but this would be the first big improvement I'd make
+* Full fledged data binding - Not necessary right now as I have no need for even simple text input boxes
-* XAML-like markup - Much of WPF's ease of use comes from this and it would be nice to have
 * Templating - For my own use, this isn't too necessary, but in order to turn this into a general purpose library I'd say it's required
 * Use the new GUI system - All of my work has been with the legacy unity gui system, so I just used that.
 It would be nice to be able to choose between the two with a switch